dklopstein/waste-sorting-classifier/README.md

 Name: Arthur Utecht

-Title:
+Title: Writer (Mostly)

 Contribution: Collaborated with group to choose goal and dataset.
 Collaborated with group to write abstract.
 Plotted data distribution and wrote (unused) function to split classes.
+Helped research models and preprocessing techniques.
 Tried implementing HOG feature extraction and CNN (threw errors, so not the code used in notebooks).
-Helped write Methods, Results, and Discusssion section of README.
 Actively discussed errors and decisions with groupmates.
 Analyzed results and wrote Milestone 4 README.
+Collaborated to write Methods, Results, Discusssion, and Conclusion section of final README and reviewed all sections.